ethanfurman/markdoc/doc/ref/configuration.md

 ### Rendering

-These settings determine how Markdoc converts Markdown text into XHTML.
+These settings determine how Markdoc converts Markdown text into HTML.
 They are all defined as sub-parameters inside the `markdown` dictionary.
 These parameters correspond to keyword arguments to the `markdown.Markdown` constructor, although hyphens (`-`) are all converted to underscores (`_`) in the key strings.